-The collections of Diptera rank among the most extensive in the world, with more than 8,059 drawers of pinned material, 8,538 boxes of slide-mounted specimens, 3238 jars of vials of specimens in alcohol and including about 20,500 primary types.
-Several large acquisitions, such as the collections of Charles P. Alexander (1.6 million crane flies), P. Arnaud (700,000), S.W.
-Bromley (35,000), A.L.
-Melander (250,000), John N. Belkin (92,000), and A.E.
-Pritchard (27,000), have greatly expanded coverage.
-Among the families particularly well rep-resented are the Asilidae, Tachinidae, Cecidomyiidae, Culicidae, Ephydroidea, and Tipulidae.
-The Department serves as the world center for mosquito research, hosting the Mosquitoes of Southeast Asia study and the Medical Entomology Project who have described over 100 new species of mosquitoes.
-The Mosquito Collection counts more than 300,000 specimens including 1,200 primary types located at the Museum Support Center (MSC) in Suitland, Maryland.
-The Lauxanoidea are at the California Department of Food and Agriculture under an Off-site Enhancement Program.
-Contact: Floyd Shockley
+The collections of Diptera rank among the most extensive in the world, with more than 53,000 species, 3.2 Million pinned specimens, 600,00 slide-mounted specimens, 3238 jars of vials of specimens in alcohol and some 20,500 primary type specimens.
+Several large acquisitions, such as the collections of C.P.
+Alexander (1,600,000 specimens in 1981), P.H.
+Arnaud, Jr. (700,000 in 2000), A.L.
+Melander (250,000 in 1961), J.N.
+Belkin (250,000 in 1980), S.W.
+Bromley (35,000 in 1955), A.E.
+Pritchard (27,000 in 1962), J.P.
+Duret (14,000 in 1990), L.E.
+Rozeboom (12,000 in 1998) as well as the collections of C.H.T.
+Townsend (Oestroidea), R.H.
+Painter (Bombyliidae) and C.F.
+Baker (1928, Philippine Diptera) greatly expanded coverage and added a considerable number of specimens.
+The collection is part of active research globally and holds important collections, especially in Tipulidae, Culicidae, Cecidomyiidae, Stratiomyidae, Bombyliidae, Asilidae, Empididae, Syrphidae, Tephritidae, Chloropidae, Sciomyzidae, Lauxaniidae, Coelopidae, Aulacigastridae, Canacidae, Ephydridae, Tachinidae, Sarcophagidae, Muscidae, and Calliphoridae.
+The Department serves as the world center for mosquito research through study by WRBU who have described well over 100 new species of mosquitoes.
+The Mosquito Collection counts more than 750,000 pinned specimens including 1,200 primary types located at the Museum Support Center (MSC) in Suitland, Maryland.
+The Bombyliidae, Pipunculidae, and Lauxanoidea are currently taken care of by other researchers in the Off-site Collection Enhancement Program (Bishop Museum, Canadian National Collection, and California Department of Food and Agriculture, respectively).
+Contact: Floyd Shockley Email ShockleyF@si.edu